How Louise Hunnicutt Brought Keith Haring's Crack is Wack Mural Back to Its Original Glory

 As the artist did it without the city’s permission, he was stopped by a policeman as he was wrapping it up and was arrested.
 However, due to the mural’s unexpected popularity and public support, he got away with only a $100 fine, and a slap on the wrist.
 After it was defaced and then painted over, the city asked him to recreate it again, taking responsibility for its protection and preservation.

-The iconic mural has now been restored yet again, by the artist Louise Hunnicutt with the support of The Keith Haring Foundation, who set out to bring it back to its original glory.
+The iconic mural has now been restored yet again in 2019, by the artist Louise Hunnicutt with the support of The Keith Haring Foundation, who set out to bring it back to its original glory.
 Having twenty years of experience, she specializes in hand-painted scenic work for television, museums, galleries, theaters, print advertising, murals, special effects and private homes.

 We had a chat with Louise to find out more about the restoration process of this iconic mural.